kamoke1207/momentum-increasing-batch-size/additional_experiments_for_rebuttal/README.md

 ### 2.1 Focus of this Study
 In response to your questions regarding whether increasing batch size still offers advantages under a fixed computational budget—specifically in terms of empirical loss and test accuracy—we conducted additional experiments that compare fixed and increasing batch size strategies based on the SFO complexity required to reach specific gradient norm and accuracy thresholds.

 While we initially aimed to compare fixed and increasing batch size schedules under the same total gradient computation budget, we now instead focus on comparing the SFO complexity required for each method to reach a specified value of the full gradient norm during training.
-We believe this provides a more meaningful and performance-oriented evaluation.
+We believe this offers a more meaningful and performance-driven evaluation.

 ### 2.2 Experimental Design Choices
 We conducted the experiments using the CIFAR-100 dataset and focused on the NSHB optimizer only, while keeping all other training settings consistent with those described in the main paper.
-This design choice ensures that any observed differences in performance are due to batch size scheduling, rather than other confounding factors such as architecture or training hyperparameters.
+This ensures that performance differences arise solely from batch size scheduling, not from confounding factors such as architecture or hyperparameters.
 Specifically, we conducted experiments under the following settings:

 ## 3. Experimental Settings
 ### 3.1 For Gradient Norm Threshold Evaluation